Elementary School Handbook

 - Related services such as speech and language support, occupational therapy, physical therapy, nursing services, audiologist services, counseling, and family training.

-Children of preschool age (age 3 to 5) are served by the Delaware County Intermediate Unit (610-938-9000) in a variety of home and school-based programs that take into account the chronological and developmental age and primary needs of the child.
+Children of preschool age (age 3 to 5) are served by the Delaware County Intermediate Unit (610-938-9000) in a variety of home and school-based programs that consider the chronological and developmental age and primary needs of the child.
 As with school-age programs, preschool programs must ensure that to the maximum extent appropriate, children with disabilities are educated with non-disabled peers.

 For further information regarding the Child Find process and related parent/guardian rights and protections, or other student services or special education information, please contact the Director of Student Services and Special Education of the Radnor Township School District at 610-688-8100 x6071.